-You will need at least three wraps at each size, to allow for one on, one in the wash and another for accidents, however this really is the absolute minimum.
+You will need as a minimum at least three wraps at each size, to allow for one on, one in the wash and another for accidents, however this really is the absolute minimum.
 We recommend you have a ratio of 1 wrap for every 4 nappies that fit at each stage to ensure you don't run out.
 The younger the baby the more you are likely to need in 24hours.

 I would recommend using the same cover pant for no more than 12 hours or so at a time.
 So, assuming you wash every day, your baby will wear one wrap overnight, another the next day.
 This assumes that you choose a wrap with a laminant interior, which you can simply wipe down each nappy change if you wish.

 As a general rule cover pants should not be sanitised or tumble dried, as this may damage the waterproofing.
 Some can be tumble dried on low, but it is rarely worth the risk, as they usually air dry exceptionally quickly.